Boise 2026

 Bottom line

-The closest of the stretch candidates to fitting.
-At $468,000 the all-in is ~$2,665/mo (~$165 over the $2,500 ceiling) and cash needed (~$107.6k) edges ~$2.6k past the $105k fund — over on both, but only just.
+The closest of the stretch candidates to fitting — and it just got closer.
+At the prior $468,000 ask the all-in was ~$2,665/mo (~$165 over the $2,500 ceiling) with ~$107.6k cash needed (~$2.6k past the $105k fund) — over on both, but only just.
+The seller has since cut to $450,000, which per the scenario above pencils to ~$2,575/mo and ~$103.5k cash: inside the fund, still a touch over the payment ceiling.
 It’s a genuinely livable house: 3 bd / 2 ba, 1,326 sqft, 2020-remodeled, good Bench location near BSU/downtown.
-A ~$20–30k price cut, a seller closing credit, or a small rate dip flips it into budget.
-Worth keeping warm and making an offer below ask; at full price it’s a slight stretch, not a clean fit.
+Re-run the eval at the live ask, and it’s still worth an offer below it; close now, but not yet a clean fit.